cashapp/cloner/README.md

 # Cloner

-Cloner is a Golang app that is run as a task inside the application namespace so that it can access the apps mTLS certificates.
+Cloner is a Golang app that clones a database to another database by diffing both databases and writing the minimal amount inserts/updates/deletes to make them identical.
+It can also (eventually) be used to checksum two databases where one is replicated into the other without stopping replication.

-There are some Cash specific assumptions right now but it could eventually become completely generic and work across Vitess, TiDB, Aurora and MySQL.
+There are some Cash specific assumptions right now but it could eventually become completely generic and work across Vitess, TiDB, Aurora and MySQL or any database that has a Go sql driver.

 ## Goals